RoyEyono/K-Means-Clustering-for-prediction-of-Student-Academic-Performance/README.md

 50-59                       Good
 45-49                       Very Fair
 40-45                       Fair
-0-45                        Poor
+Below 45                    Poor

 --------------------------------------
 --------------------------------------

-The numbers represent the overall performance of each cluster, the formula to calculating the overall performance of a cluster can be found on the paper, which I have attached to this repository.
+The numbers represent the overall performance of each cluster, the formula to calculating the overall performance of a cluster can be found on the paper.

 Link to the implementation of the K-Means Algorithm: http://www.dataonfocus.com/k-means-clustering-java-code/ Link to Oyelade,Oladipupo and Obagbuwa's paper: http://arxiv.org/ftp/arxiv/papers/1002/1002.2425.pdf